 Companies

-Companies are distinct legal entities responsible for lodging their own tax returns and settling taxes on profits.
-This involves income tax at the applicable company tax rate, as well as any other applicable taxes or levies.
+Companies are separate legal entities.
+They lodge their own tax returns and pay tax at the applicable company tax rate.

 Key Tax Deadlines